amoe/acceleratedcpp/chapter-notes.md

 using a recurse-inside-map pattern.
 This is a bit easier because you don't need to flatten the list afterward.
 They use an accumulator pattern which is tail recursive.  nrand is left undefined.

+cstdlib header defines rand.
+Why is nrand necessary?
+There's some quirkiness to rand-in-range with C++, as a result there are about 4 different approaches to this simple problem.